Athenaeum Music & Arts Library

 The library is housed in three historic buildings, which were joined and remodeled in 2006 following an ambitious capital campaign.
 In 2016, the Athenaeum Art Center opened in the Logan Heights neighborhood, featuring a print studio and an event space.
 The library is open to the public five days a week: Tuesday through Saturday, from 10:30 a.m. to 5:30 p.m.

+The Library has a reciprocal membership with the Mechanics Institute in San Francisco.